-Effective June 18, 2018, United has announced new embargoes and restrictions for travel via United PetSafe.
+On June 18, 2018, United implemented new embargoes and restrictions for travel via United PetSafe.

-- United will only transport cats and dogs via our PetSafe program.
+- United transports cats and dogs only via our PetSafe program.

 - Please note new breed embargoes for certain purebred and/or mixed-breed brachycephalic (or short- or snub-nosed) cats and dogs and strong-jawed dogs.

 - You may book your pet's travel up to 30 days in advance, but all reservations must be made at least 5 days prior to each pet’s departure.